Edit this page

 , and Text

 .
-DOM Components only support standard JavaScript, which is slower to parse and start up than optimized Hermes bytecode.
+DOM components only support standard JavaScript, which is slower to parse and start up than optimized Hermes bytecode.

 Data can be sent between DOM components and native components only through an asynchronous JSON transport system.
 Avoid relying on data across JS engines and deep linking to nested URLs in DOM components, as they do not currently support full reconciliation with Expo Router.